 In a meta-analysis of 12 trials involving 559 cancer patients, researchers found that in nine high-quality studies, massage therapy significantly reduced the patients’ pain when compared with patients who received no treatment or traditional treatments.
 The results of this review clearly showed that massage therapy was an effective cancer pain treatment, especially for pain associated with surgery.

 One of the known side effects of chemotherapy treatment for cancer is peripheral neuropathy, which involves weakness, numbness, tingling, and pain in the hands, feet, limbs, and other parts of the body.
 Studies have suggested that massage therapy may be an effective treatment for neuropathy as well.
 Another study involving 692 breast cancer patients found that massage therapy was generally effective at reducing pain at chemotherapy infusion sites.

 If you are experiencing pain caused by cancer or by a cancer treatment you’re receiving, massage therapy might be right for you.
 While alternative treatments like oncology massage haven’t been proven to cure cancer, they have been shown to provide much-needed relief from the debilitating symptoms of cancer and cancer treatments.

-Contact Our Cancer Treatment Massage Therapy Team Today
+Contact Our Jersey City Cancer Treatment Massage Therapy Team Today

-Contact our Jersey City office at 201-386-8800 for an appointment to discuss your cancer pain with one of our New Jersey cancer pain management specialists.
+Contact our Jersey City office at 201-386-8800 for an appointment to discuss your cancer pain with one of our Jersey City cancer pain management specialists.